richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_StreamAnalytics_GeoFencing.md

 lookback AS (
     SELECT LAG(*,1) OVER (PARTITION BY id LIMIT DURATION(minute, 5)) AS previous, *
     FROM comparison
-    )
+    ),
+normalized AS (
     SELECT dealer_cd,
         processedOn,
         geography gps_current,
         previous.geography gps_previous,
         polygon geofence_current,
         previous.polygon geofence_previous,
-    isWithin iswithin_current,
-    previous.isWithin iswithin_previous,
+        CASE WHEN isWithin IS NULL THEN 0 ELSE isWithin END iswithin_current, CASE WHEN previous.isWithin IS NULL THEN 0 ELSE previous.isWithin END iswithin_previous FROM lookback
+    )
+SELECT *,
-    CASE WHEN isWithin = 1 AND ( previous.isWithin = 0 OR previous.isWithin IS NULL ) THEN 'ENTER'
+    CASE WHEN iswithin_current = 1 AND iswithin_previous = 0 THEN 'ENTER'
-        WHEN ( isWithin = 0 OR isWithin IS NULL ) AND previous.isWithin = 1 THEN 'EXIT'
+        WHEN iswithin_current = 0 AND iswithin_previous = 1 THEN 'EXIT'
         ELSE ''
         END Status
 INTO rchaplerdlsfs
-FROM lookback
+FROM normalized
 ```

 #### Logic Explained...